Sky High (2005 film)

-Sky High is a 2005 American superhero comedy film directed by Mike Mitchell, and written by Paul Hernandez, and Kim Possible creators Bob Schooley and Mark McCorkle.
-The film stars Kelly Preston, Michael Angarano, Danielle Panabaker, Mary Elizabeth Winstead and Kurt Russell.
+Sky High is a 2005 American superhero comedy film directed by Mike Mitchell and written by Paul Hernandez, and Kim Possible creators Bob Schooley and Mark McCorkle.
+Produced by Walt Disney Pictures, the film stars Kelly Preston, Michael Angarano, Danielle Panabaker, Mary Elizabeth Winstead and Kurt Russell.
 It follows Will Stronghold (Angarano), the son of two superheroes, who is enrolled in an airborne high school for teenage superheroes.
 As his dormant superpowers manifest, he struggles to maintain his relationships with his old friends, learns of a threat from a mysterious supervillain, and searches for the girl of his dreams.

 The film was theatrically released by Buena Vista Pictures Distribution on July 29, 2005, and grossed $86.4 million worldwide against a production budget of $35 million.
 The film received generally positive reviews from critics and audiences during its original theatrical run and has since been recognized as a cult film.

 Plot

 Will Stronghold lives with his superhero parents, Steve Stronghold / The Commander and Josie DeMarco-Stronghold / Jetstream, in Maxville.
-Will is anxious about attending his parents' alma mater, Sky High, a school located on a secret floating campus, because he secretly has not developed any superpowers yet.
+Will is anxious about attending his parents' alma mater Sky High, a school located on a secret floating campus, because he has not developed any superpowers yet.

-On their first day, Will, his best friend Layla Williams, and the other freshmen are harassed by seniors Speed, Lash, and Penny Lent.
-Will meets and falls for Gwen Grayson, a popular senior and technopath.
-Additionally, Will is assigned to the "Hero Support" curriculum and becomes a sidekick due to his lack of powers, prompting Layla to join him in protest of the school's two-track education system.
+On their first day, Will, his best friend Layla Williams, and the other freshmen are harassed by seniors Speed, Lash, and Penny.
+Will falls for Gwen Grayson, a popular senior and technopath.
+Will is assigned to the "Hero Support" curriculum and becomes a sidekick due to his lack of powers, prompting Layla to join him in protest of the school's two-track education system.

 Unaware of what happened to his son, Steve shows Will his hidden trophy room, the Secret Sanctum.
 He expresses particular fondness for the "Pacifier", a weapon he took from his presumed dead arch-nemesis Royal Pain 16 years earlier, failing to notice a hidden camera in a new trophy.

-While befriending his fellow sidekicks, Will comes into conflict with pyrokinetic student Warren Peace, whose supervillain father was imprisoned by Steve.
-In the ensuing fight, Will develops his father's super-strength.
-Upon being transferred to the Hero curriculum, Will spends more time with Gwen and her friends, ignoring Layla and the sidekicks.
+Will comes into conflict with pyrokinetic student and outcast Warren Peace, whose supervillain father was imprisoned by Steve.
+In the ensuing fight, Will suddenly develops super-strength.
+He is transferred to the Hero curriculum and begins to spend more time with Gwen and her friends, ignoring Layla and the sidekicks.
 Layla later confides to Warren that she is in love with Will while Gwen invites his parents as honored guests to the Homecoming dance and they spend the evening together.